IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 * OpenWhisk is open and designed to support an open community
 * OpenWhisk supports an open ecosystem that allows sharing microservices via OpenWhisk packages
 * OpenWhisk allows developers to compose solutions using modern abstractions and chaining
-* OpenWhisk supports multiple runtimes including JavaScript, Swift, Python, Java, and arbitrary binary programs encapsulated in Docker containers
+* OpenWhisk supports multiple runtimes including Java, JavaScript, PHP, Python, and Swift, and arbitrary binary programs encapsulated in Docker containers
 * OpenWhisk charges only for code that runs

-The OpenWhisk model consists of three concepts:
+The (basic) OpenWhisk model consists of three concepts:
 * `trigger`, a class of events that can happen,
 * `action`, an event handler -- some code that runs in response to an event, and
 * `rule`, an association between a trigger and an action.